Kalli/clubster-analysis/src/steps.md

 ---

 Now we've changed the view to look at something I call *the residency factor*.
-For this we take the number of unique artists booked and divide it by the total number of bookings, that is to say how often on average a club books a given artist<sup>2</sup>.
+We take the number of unique artists booked at a club and divide it by the total number of bookings, that is to say how often on average a club books a given artist<sup>2</sup>.

-For clubs that rely on residents, the same artists playing at a club regularly and repeatedly, this number would be higher whereas if you only book each artist once this number would be 1.
+For clubs that rely more on residents, the same artists playing at a club regularly and repeatedly, this number would be higher whereas if you only book each artist once this number would be 1.

 The average residency factor is $averageResidency and only a handful of clubs go above 2.